First survey of centimeter-scale AC-LGAD strip sensors with a 120 GeV proton beam: Signal properties

 As described in Section~\ref{sec:setup}, the waveforms from up to seven channels of each AC-LGAD are recorded by the oscilloscope.
 The waveforms are analyzed event-by-event to extract the amplitude, risetime, slew rate, and other relevant signal properties.
 The averaged pulse shapes from the three sensor length variants can be seen in Figure~\ref{fig:Waveform_DiffLength}, normalized by their integrals.
 The timing performance is optimal for shorter sensors as the risetime tends to increase with the length of the sensor.

 Events considered in the analysis are required to have a high-quality track and an MCP-PMT timestamp, ensuring reliable references for the proton position and time of arrival.
+High-quality tracks are required to have hits from all 14 layers of the telescope, reduced $\chi^2 < 3.0$, and slopes less than $10^{-4}$ with respect to the beam axis.
 Furthermore, only events with a track pointing through the active area of the AC-LGAD are considered.
 These events form the denominator for all efficiency measurements.
 A minimum amplitude is required to identify which channels have signals well-separated from noise.
 The channels used in the multi-strip reconstruction methods, described in the following sections, must have signal pulses with amplitude greater than \SI{15}{\mV}.
 To avoid partially contained clusters at the edge of the active sensor area, we only consider events for which the largest amplitude signal is found in a channel that is not at the edge of the sensor.
 The AC-LGADs considered in this paper typically have signals in one or two neighboring strips in each event.